hence-io/hence-comp/blogs/working-with-polymer-and-es6/3-exporing-components/README.md

 >For a given element:
 >
->The created callback is always called before ready.
+> - The created callback is always called before ready.
->The ready callback is always called before attached.
+> - The ready callback is always called before attached.
->The ready callback is called on any local DOM children before it’s called on the host element.
+> - The ready callback is called on any local DOM children before it’s called on the host element.

 Add into the mix components with in components, sibling components and so forth, it can get quite complicated!